-Federal judge in D.C. issues new grand jury policy after failed indictment of Democrats
+Federal judge in D.C. issues new grand jury policy after failed indictments of Democrats

-Jeanine Pirro's office has recently clashed with Chief Judge James Boasberg over its attempts to prosecute individuals targeted by Trump.
+Jeanine Pirro's office has recently clashed with Chief Judge James Boasberg over its attempts to prosecute people targeted by Trump.

 Judge James "Jeb" Boasberg

-Chief Judge James Boasberg takes part in a mock trial Feb.
+Chief U.S. District Judge James Boasberg takes part in a mock trial Feb.
 17.Francis Chung / Politico via AP file

 The chief federal judge for the District of Columbia has ordered that the judiciary be notified when a grand jury rejects the Trump administration's attempts to indict defendants, following the failed effort to charge six sitting members of Congress over a social media video.